mwperina/ovirt-ansible/README.md

 By default the roles will be installed to `/etc/ansible/roles`.

-The structure of ovirt.ovirt-ansible-roles is as follows:
+The structure of ovirt.ovirt-ansible-roles-all is as follows:
 * `/etc/ansible/roles/` - stores the roles.
 * `/etc/ansible/roles/{role_name}` - stores the specifc role.
 * `/etc/ansible/roles/{role_name}/examples` - stores the examples, a basic overview